DapperArgentina/GoodFirstTicket/server/README.md

 ####Automating server startup and background jobs
 We use the npm forever package and cron jobs to make sure the server always starts and stays running.
 Cron is also used to automate the background Git data collection.
 These scripts are located at devops/starter.sh and devops/data-processor.sh.
 To set this up:
-  1. Install the npm forever package using 'npm install -g forever'
+  1. Install the npm forever package using `npm install -g forever`
   2. Open cron w/ the command `crontab -e`
   3. Copy the cron configurations from devops/cronjobs.txt to your crontab config file.